alexwlchan/alexwlchan.net/src/_drafts/listing-deleted-secrets.md

 You'll find a copy of these service models in every SDK -- for the Python SDK, they're in the ["data" directory of the botocore library][botocore_data].
 The methods are generated at runtime, which is why I couldn't find a `list_secrets()` method in the codebase.
-For compiled languages like Java or C++, these definitions are used to generate source code.
+For compiled languages like Java or C++, these models are used to generate source code.

 I couldn't find much publicly available documentation that describes how these service models work.
-The most detail I found was a comment from Norm Johanson, an AWS employee, on [the .NET AWS SDK repo][dotnet_comment]:
+I found a comment from Norm Johanson, an AWS employee, on [the .NET AWS SDK repo][dotnet_comment]:

 > AWS services use a few different internal tools and technologies to model their APIs.
 None of them are swagger.
 You have to remember many AWS services predate swagger.
 The json files are created using some tools we have to translate the models service teams write into a common format that all of the AWS SDKs can use.
 >
 > Long term wise is to have services use our new open source protocol-agnostic interface definition language called [Smithy].

+I also found [a Reddit comment from FatherJohnKissMe](https://www.reddit.com/r/aws/comments/l69b5c/how_dose_aws_manages_all_of_their_sdks/gl19tsf/?context=3), where an AWS Principal Engineer explains a bit more of their internal process.

 Scant documentation aside, the existence of service models suggests a way forward: what if we modified this file to add the IncludeDeleted parameter?